CloudLabs-Samples/EduLabs/DataScience/linux/README.md

 ## Task 2: Execute Notebooks

-Here, training of the neural networks has been processed.
-In this, the famous algorithm has been used where model weights have been adjusted as the gradient weights.
-To compute these gradients Pytorch has a built-in differentiation engine called 'torch-autograd' is used.
+Here, When training neural networks, the most frequently used algorithm is back propagation.
+In this algorithm, parameters (model weights) are adjusted according to the gradient of the loss function with respect to the given parameter.To compute those gradients, PyTorch has a built-in differentiation engine called torch.autograd.
+It supports automatic computation of gradient for any computational graph.

-1. Navigate to **Pytorch** folder
+1. In the Jupyter lab, in the left pane, select to **Pytorch** folder and double-click on it to open.

    ![](../images/pytorch.png)

-1. Choose the **Beginner** folder and then select to **Basics** option inside it.
+1. Inside the Pytorch folder, select the **Beginner** folder and double-click on it to open and select the **Basics** folder inside it.

    ![](../images/beginnerfolder.png)

    ![](../images/basicfolder.png)

-1. Select **autogradqs_tutorial** file from **Basics** folder
+1. In the **Basics** folder, Select **autograd_tutorial.html** file and double-click to open it on the right side of the Jupyter lab portal.
+In this file you will learn about:
+   - Torch.Autograd
+   - Tensors, Functions and Computational graph
+   - Computing Gradients
+   - Disabling Gradient Tracking
+   - More on Computational Graphs
+   - Optional Reading: Tensor Gradients and Jacobian Products

    ![](../images/auto.png)